ISCHEMIC STROKE / ETIOLOGY

 - low-grade fever

-- non-specific manifestations of a generalized malignancy (anorexia, night sweats, weight loss)
+- nonspecific manifestations of generalized malignancy (such as anorexia, night sweats, or weight loss)

 Diagnostic evaluation